renekreijveld/livechecklist/Checklist.English.md

 * Cleaned all test newsletters?

 ## .htaccess
-* Redirect non-www to www setup in .htaccess or webserver hostfile?
+* Redirect non-www to www setup in .htaccess?
 * Redirect non-ssl to ssl setup in .htaccess?

 ## Security